aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

 ## Enable tiered storage via Aiven CLI

-Follow these steps to enable tiered storage for your Aiven for Apache Kafka service using the [Aiven CLI](/docs/tools/cli):
+To enable tiered storage for your Aiven for Apache Kafka service using the [Aiven CLI](/docs/tools/cli):

 1. Ensure the tiered storage feature is activated for your account by contacting [our sales